jaljo/articles/text-editor/text-editor-002-en.md

 Keep in mind that our text editor development took place whereas the frontend website used to publish informations was close to be put online.

-Technically speaking, articles are fetched from an HTTP REST API (our backend).
+Technically speaking, articles are fetched from an HTTP REST API (our back office).
 Some of them were coming from a legacy application, and may contain some broken HTML semantic.
 To address this problem, we decided to develop a parser for the received HTML markup to be cleaned.
 This parser creates React components for, and only for HTML tags that we allow.
 Doing so, only tags that we're sure to support are rendered, which also simplifies design and stylization.

 The same parsing logic had to be kept for our text editor as we wanted it to be WYSIWYG, i.e. display the edited content like it would be displayed in the